PixelsCamp/docs/HACKATHON.md

 You can use this tool to keep track of the notes you take with each project you visit and get to know about.
 You can also use it to take notes during the final session, so you don't need to worry about voting, sorry, investing while you watch the presentations.

-And then, when you're ready, go to your notes, make up your mind, and invest wisely in those you believe deserve your precious EXPs.
+And then, when you're ready, go to your notes, make up your mind, and invest wisely in those you believe deserve your precious `EXP`s.

 We will give everyone 30 minutes after the final projects presentation session to work out their final investments before we calculate the winners, so relax.